Top tips for Christmas shopping

-You’ll need proof of purchase, such as the receipt or your bank statement, when you go back to the store.
+You’ll need proof of purchase, such as a receipt or bank statement.

 When the fault with the item is minor, the retailer can choose to repair it, replace it or give you a refund.
-If the fault’s a major one, it’s up to you whether you want a refund or replacement.
+If the item has a significant fault, it’s up to you whether you want a refund or replacement.

 Retailers can’t dodge their CGA obligations by putting up signs such as “no refunds” or “no returns on sale items”.
 They also can’t bury these types of claims in their terms and conditions.
-If the product’s faulty, the retailer has to put it right.
+If the product is faulty, the retailer must put it right.

 Traders also risk breaching the Fair Trading Act if they mislead you about your rights or their products.